 \section{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process}

 During the preparation of this work the author(s) used Microsoft Copilot in order to assist with wording refinement, clarity improvements, and formatting of sections of the manuscript.
-After using this tool, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the published article.
+The author(s) reviewed and edited the output as needed and take full responsibility for the content of the published article.